th3w1zard1/PyKotor/Tools/KotorCLI/README.md

 ### Vendor Code References

-KOTORNasher's implementation is informed by code from PyKotor's vendor directory:
+KotorCLI's implementation is informed by code from PyKotor's vendor directory:

 - **xoreos-tools** (`vendor/xoreos-tools/`) - C++ reference for GFF, ERF, and NSS formats
 - **KotOR.js** (`vendor/KotOR.js/`) - TypeScript reference for all KOTOR formats